 You can read the Guide to Blocks first if you are not already familiar with it.

 Let's start with recreating the simple demo above.
-As you may have noticed, our bot simply randomly responds "yes" or "no" to any input.
+As you may have noticed, our bot simply randomly responds "How are you?", "I love you", or "I'm very hungry" to any input.
 Here's the code to create this with Gradio:

 There are three Gradio components here: